History Files Nav bar

 Cleodaeus

-The Dorian invasion from the north takes place between about 1200-1140 BC, with the Mycenaean city states north of Sparta falling between those dates, and with domination being achieved by about 1140 BC.
-Greece enters a Dark Age lasting about four hundred years.
+The Dorian invasion from the north takes place between about 1200-1140 BC, with the Mycenaean city states to the north of Sparta falling between those dates, and with domination being achieved by about 1140 BC.
+Greece enters a dark age lasting about four hundred years.

-In reality the conquest may be a matter of inroads made over a number of years, and the dates ascribed to the sons of Aristodemus put them about two hundred years away from the invasion, so perhaps it is ascribed to them to fill in a gap in later knowledge of the event.
+In reality the conquest may be a matter of inroads made over a number of years, and the dates ascribed to the sons of Aristodemus put them about a century and-a-half away from the invasion, so perhaps it is ascribed to them to fill a gap in later knowledge of the event.

 Aristomachus